 The border between Armenia and Azerbaijan is closed.
 There have been frequent violations of historical ceasefires between these countries from military emplacements along the border.
 There have been periods of increased tension which can make the security situation in border regions unpredictable.

 The land border with Turkey is also closed, although there are scheduled direct flights between Yerevan and Istanbul.

 Travelling in the South Caucasus can be unpredictable and infrastructure is sometimes in a poor state of repair.
 You should plan your travel carefully.

-You can drive in Armenia on an International Driving Permit.
 The local standard of driving is poor.
 Be prepared for drivers who drive recklessly and flout traffic laws.
 Roads are in a poor state, particularly in the coldest months (November to February).
+If possible you should avoid driving outside of cities and towns in the dark because of the poor condition of the roads and lack of street lighting.
 If you are walking, be careful when crossing roads and use subways where available.